nikolai3d/time-server/README.md

 Once the server is running, open the project in the shape of 'https://projectname-username.c9.io/'.
 As you enter your name, watch the Users list (on the left) update.
 Once you press Enter or Send, the message is shared with all connected clients.

-## Extra project on top of default chat client.
+## Project on top of default chat client.

 1) This is a testbed project for the synchronizer https://github.com/calvinfo/socket-ntp